bluedata-community/external-mapr-cxn/README.md

 Action Script and Instructions for connecting HCP to an external MapR cluster

+#Prerequisites
+FS Mounted named "mapr" <-- This is not a hard requirement, but you will have to update the action script.
+The last 3 lines.

 # Update the script before running
 In maprtech.repo, set MapR release and MEP version the external cluster is running
 ```